 What is Ethernet?

-Ethernet is the technology that is used most widely in wired local communications networks and a generic communication protocol.
-First released in 1980 by the DIX (Xerox, Intel, DEC,) group, the original 10 Mbps Ethernet specification was called a DIX Ethernet standard.
+Ethernet is the most widely used technology in wired local communications networks and a generic communication protocol.
+First released in 1980 by the DIX (Xerox, Intel, DEC) group, the original 10 Mbps Ethernet specification was called a DIX Ethernet standard.
 As a result, the coaxial varieties of Ethernet are ending up being standardized twice-first by the DIX group and then by the Institute of Electrical and Electronics Engineers.
 The new program was led by the Institute of Electrical And Electronics Engineer.
 The two parties had different objectives, and the Institute of Electrical and Electronics Engineers made some changes to the original DIX standard.
 For the OSI physical layer of TCP / IP, the Ethernet defines wire and signaling standards.

 Head to Head Comparison between Wi-Fi and Ethernet (Infographics)

 Below is the top 5 Comparison between Wi-Fi vs Ethernet:

 Let’s discuss the top comparison between Wi-Fi vs Ethernet: